Flexberry/dockerfiles/pentaho/altlinux/README.md

 ## Functional

-- For correct support of exporting Cyrillic reports to PDF, [Microsoft TrueType fonts] are installed (https://packages.debian.org/ru/sid/ttf-mscorefonts-installer).
+- For correct support of exporting Cyrillic reports to PDF, [Microsoft TrueType fonts] are installed.
 - Removed files for creating default data in the launched `Pentaho Server`.
 - Removed the task of periodically checking for updates.
 - Removed the drop-down menu with test users from the login screen in `Pentaho Server`.